outscale/butterfly/README.md

 ## Does Butterfly Support IPv6?

 - Virtual Machine traffic can be in IPv6.
-- Outer network (VXLAN's side) is made in IPv4 for the moment.
+- Outer network (VXLAN's side) can use both IPv4 or IPv6.

 ## What If My Virtual Machine Crashes/Reboots/Stops?